 We have seen how a fundamental connection between adversarial robustness of quantum classifiers and quantum hypothesis testing (QHT) can be leveraged to provide a powerful framework for deriving optimal conditions for robustness certification.
-This also gives rise to a practical robustness certification protocol.
-This robustness condition is provably tight when expressed in terms of error rates of QHT for binary classifications, or more generally for all classifications in which the probability of the most likely class is greater than 1/2.
-When expressed explicitly in terms of trace distances, the QHT robustness bound is proved to be tight when the input states are pure.
+The robustness condition is provably tight when expressed in the SDP formulation in terms of optimal error probabilities for binary classifications or, more generally, for multiclass classifications where the probability of the most likely class is greater than $1/2$.
+The corresponding closed form expressions arising from the SDP formulation are proved to be tight for general states when expressed in terms of fidelity and Bures distance, whereas in terms of trace distance, tightness holds only for pure states.
+These bounds give rise to (1) a practical robustness protocol for assessing the resilience of a quantum classifier against adversarial and unknown noise sources; (2) a protocol to verify whether a classification given a noisy input has had the same outcome as a classification given the noiseless input state, without requiring access to the latter, and (3) conditions on noise parameters for amplitude and phase damping channels, under which the outcome of a classification is guaranteed to remain unaffected.
 Furthermore, we have shown how using a randomized input with depolarization channel enhances the QHT bound, consistent with previous results, in a manner akin to randomized smoothing in robustness certification of classical machine learning.